-The primary analyses are all prespecified and a detailed statistical analysis plan will be completed and agreed by the Data Monitoring Committee (DMC) prior to start of analyses.
-Data will be reported and presented according to the CONSORT statement.
-All Ninety-five per cent CIs will be calculated and presented where possible.
+The primary analyses are all pre-specified and a detailed statistical analysis plan will be completed and agreed by the Data Monitoring Committee (DMC) prior to commencement of analyses.
+Data will be reported and presented according to the CONSORT statement [47].
+Ninety five percent confidence intervals will be calculated and presented where possible.
 The trial statistician will be presented with a database by the CTU containing a group code for each participant but not identifying which group is which; only after final analysis will the individual groups be identified.